turingschool-examples/frontend-mod-1-prework/day_2/day-2exercises.md

-# Day 2: HTML and CSS

-## Open your local copy of frontend-module-0-capstone in Atom

-  In the day_2 directory, create another file called `day2-exercises.md`.
-This is where you'll put your answers to the following questions.

-## Read Chapters 3 and 4 on Lists and Links from [HTML and CSS: Design and Build Websites](http://www.amazon.com/HTML-CSS-Design-Build-Websites/dp/1118008189/ref=sr_1_3?ie=UTF8&qid=1459879147&sr=8-3&keywords=duckett)

-  Answer these questions about the reading in your `day2-exercises.md` file:

   1. There are three main types of lists in HTML: ordered, unordered, and definition.
 What are their differences?
   Ordered lists are lists that are numbered.
 This could be steps in an instruction manual.
 An unordered list is a list that starts with bullet points.
 This might be a shopping list or list of chores.
 Definition lists are made up of a list of words and their definitions.
 Think dictionary or encyclopedia entries.